 Our bank is almost one hundred percent owned by Steiermärkische Sparkasse, which, with its business network and members in Steirermark and South East Europe, is the largest regional bank the south of Austria.
-The Group has a long-term and sustainable investment strategy in the region which makes it a reliable partner and As a member of Erste Bank and Sparkassen Austria, vision.
+The Group has a long-term and sustainable investment strategy in the region which makes it a reliable partner and investor backing up Sparkasse Bank and BiH.
+As a member of Erste Bank and Sparkassen Austria, it is a part of the strongest group of banks focused on operations with the population, small and medium enterprises in Europe.